WiIIson/EMGFlow-Python-Package/docs/reference/extract-features.md

 **Parameters**

 `psd`: pd.DataFrame
 - A Pandas dataframe containing a 'Frequency' and 'Power' column.
-Should be normalized.
+The 'Power' column should be normalized.

 `percent`: float
 - The percentage of power that should be below the SR point.
 The default is 0.85.

 **Raises**

-An exception is raised if `psd` does not only have columns 'Frequency' and 'Power'.
+An exception is raised if `psd` does not have columns 'Frequency' and 'Power'.

 An exception is raised if `percent` is not between 0 and 1.

 **Returns**

-`SR`: float
+`SRoll`: float
 - The SR of `psd`.

 **Example**